Open-RIO/GradleRIO-C/README.md

                     srcDirs "include"           // Where your .h/.hpp files are stored }
-                lib library: "wpilib", linkage: "static"    // Compile with WPILib }
+                lib library: "wpilib", linkage: "static"    // Compile with WPILib lib library: "navx", linkage: "static"      // From our libraries {} block }
         }
     }